Military Music Department of the General Staff of the Ukrainian Armed Forces: History

 In May 1992, in accordance with the proposal of the Chief of the General Staff, the Military Music Department of the General Staff was founded.
 It was formed in the basis of the Headquarters Military Band of the Kyiv Military District, which at that time was the top military band in the Ukrainian SSR, part of the larger massed bands of the Kyiv Garrison, and one of the best in the Soviet Union.
 The MMD was also raised on the basis of existing Soviet Armed Forces military bands within Ukrainian territory, such as the HQ Band of the Carpathian Military District.
 Since January 2015, a total of 41 bands are currently active within the MMD.

 Activities

 The MMD-GSAFU accompanies activities carried out by the President of Ukraine, Minister of Defense of Ukraine, and the Chief of the General Staff.
-It is also responsible for the accompaniment of activities carryed out by the regional garrisons of the Armed Forces of Ukraine.
+It is also responsible for the accompaniment of activities carried out by the regional garrisons of the Armed Forces of Ukraine.
 The military bands of the department are regular participants in the Kyiv Independence Day Parade, as well as participants in many military tattoo festivals and concerts in Ukraine and abroad.
 The military band department organizes the leadership of its bands, as well as oversees the training of musicians by the Military Music Centers of the different branches of the armed forces.

 In 2016, 20 musicians from the Band of the 44th Artillery Brigade broke a record by performing the Shche ne vmerla Ukraina nearly 300 metres underground in a salt mine.